-In this regard, prior to 2016 we entered into an unsecured revolving demand promissory note with Valhi whereby, as amended, we agreed to loan Valhi up to \$60 million.
-Our loan to Valhi bears interest at prime plus 1.00%, payable quarterly, with all principal due on demand, but in any event no earlier than December 31, 2020.
+In this regard, prior to 2017 we entered into an unsecured revolving demand promissory note with Valhi whereby, as amended, we agreed to loan Valhi up to \$60 million.
+Our loan to Valhi bears interest at prime plus 1.00%, payable quarterly, with all principal due on demand, but in any event no earlier than December 31, 2021.

 The amount of our outstanding loans to Valhi at any time is at our discretion.
-At December 31, 2017, we had \$13.6 million of outstanding loans to Valhi and at December 31, 2018, we had no outstanding loans to Valhi under this promissory note.
+At December 31, 2018 and December 31, 2019, we had no outstanding loans to Valhi under this promissory note.

-Interest income (including unused commitment fees) on our loan to Valhi was \$.4 million in each of 2016 and 2017 and \$.3 million in 2018.
+Interest income (including unused commitment fees) on our loan to Valhi was \$.4 million in 2017, \$.3 million in 2018 and \$.5 million in 2019.

 Under the terms of various intercorporate services agreements (ISAs) entered into between us and various related parties, including Contran, employees of one company will provide certain management, tax planning, financial and administrative services to the other company on a fee basis.
 Such charges are based upon estimates of the time devoted by the employees of the provider of the services to the affairs of the recipient, and the compensation and associated expenses of such persons.
 Because of the number of companies affiliated with Contran, we believe we benefit from cost savings and economies of scale gained by not having certain management, financial and administrative staffs duplicated at each entity, thus allowing certain individuals to provide services to multiple companies but only be compensated by one entity.
-The net ISA fee charged to us is included in selling, general and administrative expense and corporate expense and was \$15.2 million in 2016, \$16.3 million in 2017 and \$21.1 million in 2018.
+The net ISA fee charged to us is included in selling, general and administrative expense and corporate expense and was \$16.3 million in 2017, \$21.1 million in 2018 and \$22.8 million in 2019.